eddpeterson/theBucketList/Readme.md

 * Add unit test for title validation and add appropriate error handling in jquery rename functionality

 # TODO:
-* Allow user to rename the todo by showing "rename" button when mouse over
-* Allow user to set status of a todo from none to active, completed wen mouse over

 ## Technical debt
 * Catch up on how to test jquery dudes and then refactor mercilessly views, javascript, models, controller, trests
 * Check out how to introduce jasmine

+## BUGS
+* Remove is added to title of todo when double clicking
+* Modal message box is crappy and buggy - find another one
+* Remove public/assets library and figure out how to use jquery plugins in rails 3.1

 ## Beautifying
 * Add blueprint css